lupyuen/pinetime-rust-mynewt/rust/app/src/pinetime.md

     GitHub will automatically recompile the firmware.

-    We'll find the results of the compilation under the `Actions` section of our GitHub Fork.
+    We'll find the results of the compilation under the `Actions` section of our GitHub Fork...

     ["Our Firmware Build"](https://lupyuen.github.io/pinetime-rust-mynewt/articles/cloud#our-first-pinetime-firmware-build)